PHI-20018 - Philosophy of Mind

 Description for 2024/25

 This module will introduce students to one of the most fundamental problems of philosophy, which many would argue is the most fundamental philosophical problem of all: the problem of how we are to understand the connection between the subjective mind (thoughts, feelings, emotions) and the objective world (the human body, and especially, the brain).
 This is a contemporary course, and so students will be introduced to the five main positions on the mind-brain connection that are held in the present day.
 Students will then be introduced to five of the most important problems that arise for all theories of mind, namely problems concerning mental causation, subjectivity, consciousness, intentionality and externalism, and will then revisit the five positions they were introduced to in the first part of the course in light of these problems.
-By the end of this module, students will have a thorough understanding of the mind-body problem as it is understood at the beginning of the twenty-first century, and will have been encouraged to develop their own opinion about the nature of mind.
+By the end of this module, students will have a thorough understanding of the mind-body problem as it is currently understood, and will have been encouraged to develop their own opinion about the nature of mind.

 Aims